 Instructions

-- Place the raspberries, strawberries, maple syrup, water and pinch of pink peppercorns in a small saucepan and bring to a simmer.
+- Place the raspberries, strawberries, maple syrup and water in a small saucepan and bring to a simmer.
 Cover and turn off the heat.
 Let steep for 15 minutes.

 - Strain syrup through a fine mesh strainer pressing firmly on fruit to extract liquid.
 Discard solids and return syrup to saucepan.
 Return to a simmer and simmer on low for an additional 1-2 minutes or until syrupy.
 Remove from heat, stir in vinegar and let cool.
 Store in fridge until needed.